All Episodes

 And that means that the Comcast Center will be able to install the environmentally friendly basins in its new headquarters, said a spokesman for Mayor Street last night.

-Put in pipes that are not connected, that don't do anything, and solve the problem.
+Put in pipes that are not connected, that don't do anything and solve the problem.

 Now, here's an interesting story.

-This is from the Washington Times to my immigration stack.
+This is from the Washington Times.

-The Department of Homeland Security is near an agreement with China to return up to 39,000 Chinese illegally living in the U.S. to the communist country, which previously had refused to accept uh deportations.
+The Department of Homeland Security is near an agreement with China to return up to 39,000 Chinese illegally living in the U.S. to the communist country, which previously had refused to accept deportations.

-So we we can we can deport people.
+So we can deport people.

-We can round up illegals, and we can get rid of them.
+We can round up illegals and we can get rid of them.

 Now it's just 39,000 here, but it's 39,000.

-Uh Shirdov said this as he completed a week-long tour of China, Japan, and Singapore to discuss security and immigration issues.
+Sherdoff said this as he completed a week-long tour of China, Japan, and Singapore to discuss security and immigration issues.

-What does the Department of Homeland Security know what the White House is doing on immigration?
+Does the Department of Homeland Security know what the White House is doing on immigration?

-This is these two messages are directly at odds.
+These two messages are directly at odds.

-We we do not do this with Mexico.
+We do not do this with Mexico.

 Nobody even wants to try doing this with Mexico.